 Back as the baby I felt totally vulnerable and didn’t want to take any risks – No I don’t want to come out of the egg.

-As the baby this really got to me.
+The view of the seagulls really really got to me as the baby.
+I could see that simply lying there was more dangerous than being still.
 I felt a change in me and a readiness to begin the journey of meeting life outside the womb.

 This change really made a difference to my everyday activities.
 A lifelong habit of being introverted gradually dropped away.
 Trevor P.